Probability Units of Work

 Probability is the study of random events.

-Events, that is, particular outcomes like rolling a 12 with two dice, are important both inside mathematics and outside it.
-The obvious practical situations for most of us relate to games of chance, anything from a game of Ludo to a game of Roulette.
+A 'random event' in probability is a collection of particular outcomes from a probability activity, for example, rolling a sum of 12 with two dice.
+These events are important both inside mathematics and outside it.
+The obvious examples to explore in a classroom setting involve games of chance, anything from a game of Ludo to a game of Roulette.
 On the other hand, businesses such as insurance companies need to know about events concerned with car accidents, death, and footballers having accidents.
 To decide whether it is worth taking some action, and what action to take, we rely on a measure of the likelihood of an event that we call probability.
 For practical reasons the size of the probability of an event is expressed as a number between zero and one or a percentage between zero and 100.

 Probabilities can be determined in two ways: theoretically or experimentally.
 Many simple events can be found theoretically.
 For example, the probability of getting a 4, say, on the roll of a dice can be found theoretically.
 First you have to know the event space, the set of all possible outcomes.
 In the case of a dice this is {1, 2, 3, 4, 5, 6}.
 So there are six events in the event space.
 There is only one event in this event space that produces a 4.
 Hence the probability of getting a 4 when you roll a dice is 1/6, the 1 is for the number of times a four can occur among all possible events and the 6 is for the number of all possible events (the size of the event space).
 In general, when calculating probabilities theoretically, the probability is given by the equation